jevtasite/GoalBoard/README.md

   - Period selector (First Half, Half Time, Second Half, Extra Time, Full Time)
   - Next match reset functionality
   - Fullscreen toggle
+  - **Presentation Mode** - Hide controls for clean projection

+### Presentation Mode 🎥
+Perfect for projection!
+Press `Tab` or click the "📺 Present" button to:
+- Hide all operator controls
+- Expand scoreboard to full screen
+- Control everything via keyboard shortcuts
+- Press `Tab` again to show controls

+This solves the operator problem - you can control the scoreboard with keyboard shortcuts while spectators only see the clean scoreboard display!

 ### Animations
 - Goal celebration with background flash and sweeping bars